- Table of Contents

 - Enhanced Risk Management: With increasing operational complexities and geopolitical uncertainties, there is a growing emphasis on comprehensive risk management strategies.
 Contracts will likely include more detailed risk allocation provisions, insurance requirements, and contingency plans to address potential disruptions.

 - Collaborative Models: The shift towards collaborative models and partnerships is becoming more prevalent.
-Joint ventures, alliances, and consortiums are being formalized through innovative contractual arrangements that promote shared risk and reward, enhance operational efficiencies, and drive innovation.
+Joint ventures, alliances, and consortiums are being formalised through innovative contractual arrangements that promote shared risk and reward, enhance operational efficiencies, and drive innovation.

 Future Trend | Description |